Travel in Iceland remains normal. See details on the latest eruption

 If you feel pressure in your ears, simply pinch your nose slightly and blow out.
 It will equalize the pressure and make you more comfortable in the water.

-When you book a snorkel tour with us, we provide all the gear you need to snorkel.
+When you book a snorkel tour with Arctic Adventures, we provide all the gear you need to snorkel.
+If you want to know what you’ll be wearing on your snorkeling tour, here are the basics.

 Snorkeling equipment

-Snorkeling Equipment: There are 3 types of snorkels – basic, semi-dry and dry snorkel.
+There are 3 types of snorkels – basic, semi-dry, and dry snorkel.

 • A basic snorkel is a basic breathing tube that forms a J at the mouthpiece.